Druzai/Bot_Mc_discord/README.md

 > **Note**
 >
-> Some commands will require optional role or/and admin role if you set them in bot config.
+> Some commands will require an optional role or/and an admin role if you set them in bot config.

 ## Languages